Cobenian/novalug-ai/README.md

 ### What did we learn?

-`Gradient Boosting` is a machine learning technique that works well for make predictions from tabular data.
+`Gradient Boosting` is a machine learning technique that works well for making predictions from tabular data.

 > [!TIP]
 > Collect data that includes the values you would like to predict.
+It is required for training your model.

 > [!TIP]
 > Be prepared to clean your data and normalize your data if necessary.